 Dimitri P. Bertsekas undergraduate studies were in engineering at the National Technical University of Athens, Greece.
 He obtained his MS in electrical engineering at the George Washington University, Wash.
 DC in 1969, and his Ph.D. in system science in 1971 at the Massachusetts Institute of Technology.

 Dr. Bertsekas has held faculty positions with the Engineering-Economic Systems Dept., Stanford University (1971-1974) and the Electrical Engineering Dept. of the University of Illinois, Urbana (1974-1979).
-Since 1979 he has been teaching at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology (M.I.T.), where he is currently McAfee Professor of Engineering.
+Since 1979 he has been at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology (M.I.T.), where he is currently McAfee Professor of Engineering.
 In 2019, he was also appointed a full time professor at the department of Computer, Information, and Decision Systems Engineering at Arizona State University, Tempe, while maintaining a research position at MIT.
 His research spans several fields, including optimization, control, large-scale computation, and data communication networks, and is closely tied to his teaching and book authoring activities.
-He has written numerous research papers, and sixteen books and research monographs, several of which are used as textbooks in MIT classes.
+He has written numerous research papers, and seventeen books and research monographs, several of which are used as textbooks in MIT classes.